fugue/regula/docs/src/usage.md

 * Using stdin, check a CloudFormation stack defined in an AWS CDK app:

         cdk synth | regula run

+* Recurse through the working directory and exclude rule FG_R00275:

+        regula run --exclude FG_R00275

+* Recurse through the working directory and run _only_ the rule named `tf_aws_vpc_flow_log`:

+        regula run --only tf_aws_vpc_flow_log

+* Recurse through the working directory and locally run the ruleset synced from your [Fugue](https://www.fugue.co) tenant:

+        regula run --sync

+* Recurse through the working directory, locally run the ruleset synced from your [Fugue](https://www.fugue.co) tenant, and upload the results to the Fugue environment specified in [`.regula.yaml`](configuration.md#setting-defaults-for-regula-run):

+        regula run --sync --upload

+    !!! note
+        In Regula v2.0.0+, `regula run --sync --upload` has replaced `regula scan`.

 #### Example output